 Policy Brief: How civil society is involved in the Ariadne learning process

-In order to develope socially sustainable target paths towards climate neutrality, it is important to include the perspectives of citizens into the scientific policy advice.
+In order to develop socially sustainable target paths towards climate neutrality, it is important to include the perspectives of citizens into the scientific policy advice.
 The Kopernikus project Ariadne therefore designs a learning process for society as a whole, in which randomly selected citizens are involved from the beginning to contribute their views, values and experiential knowledge to the research process.

 Exploration module “Energy Transition”